 I’ve been with Nacole and Michael since day one.
 Unlike my partners, I’m not a digital native.
 Technology is not intuitive to me.
 I remind them we’re all ignorant, only in different topics; however, I do share in their appreciation of the capabilities.

 My two grandsons live 400 miles away, but my wife and I see them daily through video calls.
 Despite the distance, we’re part of their everyday lives.

 As a baby boomer, I’ve always been captivated by the potential of technology.
 Mobile computers are empowering and personal.
 As a gerontologist, I use them daily to help people with non-normative memory loss connect with their memories and their families.

 As a daughter, I use it as well.
 My mother has Alzheimer’s, and our family is spread out geographically.
 We use a variety of apps for stories, music and games to help mom stay connected to our lives.
-There are hundreds of thousands of free apps designed for the iPad, and we can help you discover that handful that can help you provide more personalized care.
+There is an endless variety of free and low-cost apps, and we can help you discover that handful that can help you provide more personalized care.